 Opioid use disorder

 Opioid use disorder involves compulsive, long-term self-administration of opioids for nonmedical purposes.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) considers opioid use disorder to be present if the pattern of use causes clinically significant impairment or distress as manifested by the presence of ≥ 2 of the following over a 12-month period:
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR) considers opioid use disorder to be present if the pattern of use causes clinically significant impairment or distress as manifested by the presence of ≥ 2 of the following over a 12-month period:

 Taking opioids in larger amounts or for a longer time than intended